Migrant caravan on the move in Honduras in uncertain times

-They quickly dispersed along the heavily-trafficked highway to the border town of Agua Caliente, but estimates of their number ranged from 2,000 to more than twice that.
+They quickly dispersed along the heavily-trafficked highway toward border crossings in western Honduras, but estimates of their number ranged from 2,000 to more than twice that.
 Around 4 a.m., young men and entire families carrying sleeping children set out.
 Some quickly caught rides while others walked along the highway escorted by police.

+By nightfall, Guatemalan authorities had reported picking up only small groups of Hondurans and returning them to the border.

+Mainor Garcia, a 19-year-old laborer from San Pedro Sula, carried a purple knapsack as he walked along the highway early Friday.
+He said he was scared about the journey, but willing to run the risk. “(Hurricanes) Eta and Iota destroyed all of our homes,” he said as he hustled on his way.

 The previous evening, Santos Demetrio Pineda was one of those who showed up at the San Pedro Sula bus terminal with little more than the clothes on their backs for the long, unlikely journey, made that much harder by the coronavirus pandemic.